joshgerdes/jekyll-uno/_posts/2022-01-03-azure-active-directory-application-proxy-implementation.md

 ## Overview

-Azure Application Proxy has been around for a few years and allows users _(by Azure Active Directory and an Application Proxy Connector)_ to connect to internally hosted web applications.
+Azure Application Proxy has been around for a few years and allows users _(by using Azure Active Directory and an Application Proxy Connector(s))_ to connect to internally hosted web applications, by the connector relaying the traffic.

 ![Azure Application Proxy - Network Diagram](/uploads/aadproxynetworkdiagram.png "Azure Application Proxy - Network Diagram")